Explore

 Step 5: Submit your project online

-Submit the required forms online.
+Submit the required forms in LaunchPad.
 If your project involves human participants, vertebrate animals, potentially hazardous biological agents or hazardous chemicals, activities, or devices, you must submit additional information and plans regarding research safety.
-For Human Subjects Research, the research plan deadline is February 1.
+For projects needing IRB/SRC approval, all forms must be submitted in LaunchPad by January 20.

 Step 6: Review and Approval